siddh34/Notes/Third Year Sem 2/CC/Unit 5.md

         4. It supports templating to dynamically generate the configuration based on variables and functions
         5. It supports hooks to execute custom actions before or after installation, upgrade, deletion, or rollback of a chart
         6. It supports repositories to store and distribute charts publicly or privately

+Note: Helm can run on various platforms, such as Linux, macOS, Windows, and Docker.
+It can also integrate with various tools and services, such as Kubernetes Dashboard, Helm Operator, Helmfile, etc